Why is My Philodendron Leggy? Easy Fixes for Healthier Growth

 Overwatering and Root Rot

-Why is my philodendron leggy
+why is my philodendron leggy

 Excess moisture can also lead to leggy philodendron growth.
 Constantly wet soil creates high humidity levels that weaken fragile stems.
 This makes the plant susceptible to challenges like root rot.